Kotlin/KEEP/proposals/enum-entries.md

 MyEnum.entries // <- member has a higher priority than a companion member
 ```

-To mitigate that, a separate compiler-assistant deprecation cycle is introduced, along with the preservation of
+To mitigate that, a separate compiler-assistant deprecation cycle is introduced, that will keep companion's `entries`
-the resolve to `entries` from companion object.
+priority higher than auto-generated memeber for the duration of the deprecation cycle.
 Taking into account the additional deprecation cycle and non-trivial setup for the problem to reproduce, we do not
 consider it a serious threat to compatibility.

 The second risk is the education disturbance and a new name for developers to get familiar with — `entries`, opposed to already well-known `values`.
+It is mitigated by indefinitely long [soft decommision](#decommission-of-enumvalues) instead of a regular deprecation cycle.

 ## Collateral changes